elvisbrevi/elvisbrevi/README.md

-# 👋 ¡Hola!
-Soy Elvis Brevi
+# 👋 Hi!
+I'm Elvis Brevi

-## 🏠 Software Engineer de Chile
+## 🏠 Software Engineer from Chile

-Software Engineer con 14+ años de experiencia.
-Soy un apasionado desarrollador de software chileno con experiencia en múltiples tecnologías y un enfoque en crear soluciones eficientes e innovadoras.
-Los proyectos que verás aquí representan mi trabajo personal fuera de mi empleo de tiempo completo.
+Software Engineer with 14+ years of experience.
+I'm a passionate Chilean software developer with experience in multiple technologies and a focus on building efficient and innovative solutions.
+The projects you’ll see here represent my personal work outside of my full-time job.
-Para información sobre mi experiencia profesional y trabajo de tiempo completo, puedes encontrar más detalles en mi perfil de LinkedIn.
+For information about my professional background and full-time work, you can find more details on my LinkedIn profile [elvisbrevi](https://www.linkedin.com/in/elvisbrevi/).

 ### 🔧 Stack